Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20210830: The adxl345 ACCELEROMETER_MEASURE command no longer supports
+a RATE parameter.
+To alter the query rate, update the printer.cfg file and issue a RESTART command.

 20210821: Several config settings in `printer.configfile.settings`
 will now be reported as lists instead of raw strings.
 If the actual raw string is desired, use `printer.configfile.config` instead.